Covid 19 coronavirus: NZ case clusters double, seven more investigated

 A spokesman for Alzheimers New Zealand confirmed the Marlborough cases were clients of Alzheimers Marlborough, and staff involved were now all in self-isolation.

-Willbond in Hutt City has four cases, Colorado ski-boat builder and Spectrum Care in Auckland both have four cases, and Skinner in Hutt City has three.
+Hutt City cluster 1 has four cases, with three cases in Hutt City cluster 2.

+Colorado ski-boat builder and Spectrum Care in Auckland both have four cases.

 There have been 11 new cases added to the Redoubt Bar cluster in Matamata, now 23 stemming from St Patrick's Day celebrations on March 17.